 Resilient agriculture begins with healthy, fertile soil.

-We cultivate with the following goals in mind:
+We cultivate with the following objectives in mind:

 - Develop and maintain soil health using compost, plant associations, crop rotations, diversification, recycling and many other methods ...